mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 If a paladin willfully violates his or her oath and shows no sign of repentance, the consequences can be more serious.
 At the DM's discretion, an impenitent paladin might be forced to abandon this class and adopt another, or perhaps to take the Oathbreaker paladin option that appears in the Dungeon Master's Guide.

+## Divine Health
+By 3rd level, the divine magic flowing through you makes you immune to disease.

+## Channel Divinity
+At 3rd level, you gain the ability to channel power from your divine oath, using that power to fuel magical effects.
+You start with two such effects: Turn Undead and an effect determined by your oath.
+Some oaths grant you additional effects as you advance in levels, as noted in their description.

+When you use your Channel Divinity, you choose which effect to create.
+You must then finish a short or long rest to use your Channel Divinity again.

+Some Channel Divinity effects require saving throws.
+When you use such an effect from this class, the DC equals your paladin spell save DC.

+### Channel Divinity: Turn Undead
+As an action, you present your holy symbol and speak a prayer censuring the undead.
+Each undead that can see or hear you within 30 feet of you must make a Wisdom saving throw.
+If the creature fails its saving throw, it is turned for 1 minute or until it faces any malevolent action from another creature.

+A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you.
+It also can't take reactions.
+For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
+If there's nowhere to move, the creature can use the Dodge action.

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 If your DM allows the use of feats, you may instead take a feat.

 ## Extra Attack
-Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+Beginning at 5th level, you can attack twice, instead of once, whenever you use an action or bonus action to make a weapon attack.

 ## Aura of Protection
-Starting at 5th level, whenever you or a friendly creature within 10 feet of you must make a saving throw, the creature gains a bonus to the saving throw equal to your Charisma modifier (with a minimum bonus of +1).
+Starting at 5th level, whenever you or a friendly creature within 10 feet of you must make a saving throw, the creature can roll 1d4 and add the number rolled to the saving throw.
 You must be conscious to grant this bonus.

 At 17th level, the range of this aura increases to 30 feet.